 You can see what it's like with the video below.

 But times have changed.
 For myself and many others, it has become easier to love another than to love oneself.
-You can read meditation instructions here, or download for free six guided meditations here.

 I do things a bit differently.
 First I close my eyes and imagine someone I love and feel very warm toward.
 Then, instead of verbalizing a mantra, I just focus on generating the emotions of compassion.
 Once I've got a good feel for those emotions, I imagine myself and once again try to generate feelings of compassion.